Have you heard about using doTerra essential oils for the health and wellness of your dogs?

 - Helps with seasonal allergies

-Breathe is a blend that includes laurel, eucalyptus and peppermint oils, which helps dogs’ lungs and airways function easier and better.
+Breathe is an oil blend that includes laurel, eucalyptus and peppermint oils, which helps dogs’ lungs and airways function easier and better.
 It’s also effective for minimizing the effects of seasonal outdoor irritants.
 Diffuse, cup a few drops in your hands for your dog to inhale from, or apply it topically (mixed with carrier oil).

 - Grounding & calming